-Other Accounts Managed or Advised: The table below includes details regarding the number of other registered investment companies, other pooled investment vehicles and other accounts managed or advised by Messrs.
-Bruner, Irrgang, and Zabor, total assets under management or advisement for each type of account and total assets in each type of account with performance-based advisory fees as of April 30, 2019:
+Other Accounts Managed or Advised.
+The table below includes details regarding the number of other registered investment companies, other pooled investment vehicles and other accounts managed or advised by Messrs.
+Bruner, Irrgang, Knapp, Ladyman and Zabor, total assets under management or advisement for each type of account and total assets in each type of account with performance-based advisory fees as of April 30, 2022:

-Portfolio Manager/ Type of Accounts Total Number of Accounts , Total Assets (millions) Number of Accounts Managed subject to a Performance Based Advisory Fee Total Assets anaged subject to a Performance Based Advisory Fee (millions) W. Andrew Bruner Other Registered Investment Companies: 0 \$ 0 0 \$ 0 Other Pooled Investment Vehicles: 1 \$ 4.8 0 \$ 0 Other Accounts: 11,198 \$ 4,091.1 0 \$ 0 R. Terrence Irrgang Other Registered Investment Companies: 0 \$ 0 0 \$ 0 Other Pooled Investment Vehicles: 1 \$ 4.8 0 \$ 0 Other Accounts: 11,198 \$ 4,091.1 0 \$ 0 Ian T. Zabor Other Registered Investment Companies: 0 \$ 0 0 \$ 0 Other Pooled Investment Vehicles: 1 \$ 4.8 0 \$ 0 Other Accounts: 11,198 \$ 4,091.1 0 \$ 0
+Portfolio Manager/ Type of Accounts Total Number of Accounts tal Assets nillions) Number of Accounts Managed subject to a Performance Based Advisory Fee a Total Assets Managed subject to Performance ased Advisory Fee (millions) W. Andrew Bruner Other Registered Investment Companies: 0 \$ 0 0 \$ 0 Other Pooled Investment Vehicles: 22 \$ 4.0 0 \$ 0 Other Accounts: 9,861 \$ 4,027.0 0 \$ 0 R. Terrence Irrgang Other Registered Investment Companies: Other Pooled Investment Vehicles: 0 22 \$ \$ 0 4.0 0 \$ \$ 0 Other Accounts: 9,861 \$ 4,027.0 0 \$ 0 Thomas W. Knapp Other Registered Investment Companies: Other Pooled Investment Vehicles: Other Accounts: 0 22 9,861 \$ \$ \$ 0 4.0 4,027.0 0 0 0 \$ \$ \$ 0 0 0 Robert M. Ladyman Other Registered Investment Companies: Other Pooled Investment Vehicles: Other Accounts: 0 22 9,861 \$ \$ \$ 0 4.0 4,027.0 0 0 0 \$ \$ \$ 0 0 0 Ian T. Zabor Other Registered Investment Companies: Other Pooled Investment Vehicles: Other Accounts: 0 22 9,861 \$ \$ \$ 0 4.0 4,027.0 0 0 0 \$ \$ \$ 0 0 0

 Material Conflicts of Interest.
 The Adviser provides advisory services to other clients which invest in securities of the same type in which the Fund invests.
 The Adviser is aware of its obligation to ensure that when orders for the same securities are entered on behalf of the Fund and other accounts, the Fund receives fair and equitable allocation of these orders, particularly where affiliated accounts may participate.
-The Adviser attempts to mitigate potential conflicts of interest by adopting policies and procedures regarding trade execution, brokerage allocation and order aggregation which provide a methodology for ensuring fair treatment for all clients in situations where orders cannot be completely filled or filled at different prices.
+The Adviser attempts to mitigate potential conflicts of interest by adopting policies and procedures regarding trade execution, brokerage allocation, and order aggregation, which provide a methodology for ensuring fair treatment for all clients in situations where orders cannot be completely filled or filled at different prices.

 Compensation.
 Messrs.
-Bruner, Irrgang, and Zabor receive a combination of salary, bonus, and a 401(k) Profit Sharing Plan (PSP) contribution.
-In addition, as owners of EIC, each is compensated through participation in EIC's profits.
-Bonuses are based on the success of the overall firm as well as each portfolio manager's contribution to that success.
-PSP contributions are allocated to each portfolio manager based upon a formula including years of service and income, up to Federal income limits.
-We expect that contributions will largely be invested into the Fund, and in doing so, each portfolio manager will have an increased stake in the success of the Fund.
+Bruner, Irrgang, Knapp, Ladyman and Zabor receive a combination of salary, bonus, and a 401(k) Profit Sharing Plan (PSP) contribution.
+In addition, Messrs.
+Knapp and Ladyman participate in a synthetic equity plan.
+Finally, as owners of EIC, Messrs.
+Bruner, Irrgang, and Zabor are compensated through participation in EIC's profits.
+Bonuses are based on the success of the overall firm as well as each Portfolio Manager's contribution to that success.
+PSP contributions are allocated to each Portfolio Manager based upon a formula including years of service and income, up to Federal income limits.
+We expect that contributions will largely be invested into the Fund, and in doing so, each Portfolio Manager will have an increased stake in the success of the Fund.

 Ownership of Shares of the Fund.
-The following table sets forth the dollar range of equity securities beneficially owned by each portfolio manager in the Fund as of April 30, 2019.
+The following table sets forth the dollar range of equity securities beneficially owned by each Portfolio Manager in the Fund as of April 30, 2022.

 Portfolio Manager Dollar Range of Equity Securities in the Fund

 W. Andrew Bruner Over \$1,000,000

-R. Terrence Irrgang \$500,001 - \$1,000,000
+R. Terrence Irrgang Over \$1,000,000

+Thomas W. Knapp \$50,001-\$100,000

+Robert M. Ladyman None

 Ian T. Zabor Over \$1,000,000